katsully/chatgpt-email-detector/README.md

 To retrieve your bearer token you will need to:

 1. Go to https://platform.openai.com/ai-text-classifier
-2. Hit F12 to access the Developer tools 3.
+2. Hit F12 to access the Developer tools (or right-click and Inspect)
-3. Select the Network Tab 4.
+3. Select the Network Tab
-4. Select nearly any POST Operation (paste text into detection box and click on submit) 5.
+4. Select nearly any POST Operation (paste text into detection box and click on submit)
 5. Find your current Bearer token in the Request Headers